 Our team of tutors at the School of Education comprises of experts in early childhood education, policy and practice, psychological theory of education, and languages and education.
 Many of our academic staff are internationally recognised in their specialist areas.

 You should hold both a bachelor's degree (normally first or second class honours or equivalent) and an appropriate masters degree, or equivalent.

-You should also have a minimum of two years’ professional experience within a relevant field.
+You should also have a minimum of five years' professional experience within a relevant field.

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.